sorooshmh/opennebula/README.md

  **virtualmachine:**
- This Playbook create a VM machine from a template.
+ This Playbook create a VM machine from a template.First of all some are prepared network template and image copy to master server and after that they execute on master server.

       ansible-playbook virtualmachine.yaml -i inventory/virtualmachine -vv

+ You can also check your environment with these commands:

+       oneimage list
+       onevm list
+       onevnet list

 **Usage:**